-At this point, by clicking the button, my contact information enters their database and I become a lead for them.
+At this point, by clicking the button, the engineer's contact information enters their database and they become a lead.

-So, sticking with our example of the engineer that's doing research, I'm going to go ahead and click on the 'Get Your Pocket Guide' button.
-Now I have converted into a lead for Dahlstrom Roll Form.
-I provided my contact information, it entered their database and now they're delivering me the pocket guide.
+So, sticking with our example of the engineer that's doing research, they're going to go ahead and click on the 'Get Your Pocket Guide' button.
+Now they have converted into a lead.
+The engineer provided their contact information, which entered the database and now they're delivering the engineer the pocket guide.

-So, the thank-you page is all about delivering the offer that the visitor requested.
-At the same time they again, have my contact information.
-I've just become a lead for them.
+The 'Thank You' page is all about delivering the offer that the visitor requested.
+At the same time, they have the reader's contact information.
+The engineer has become a lead for them.

-This page will also trigger a thank you email that is being sent and so if I click on the thank-you email in my inbox, you'll see that I've got a nice note from the president of Dahlstrom Roll Form, saying "Hey thanks for downloading our pocket guide.
+This page will also trigger a thank you email.
+If the reader clicks on the 'Thank You' email in their inbox, they'll see they have a nice note from the president of the company, saying "Hey thanks for downloading our pocket guide.
 Here's a link in case you ever lose it you can always come back to this and download your guide.
 Also, here's some further educational content.".

 At this point, this email is starting the lead nurturing process.
 It's delivering the offer again and also continuing to try and add value through education.
-This is so you're not on their competitors website learning about the best metals for exterior applications or steel windows that'll make you rethink your next design, or whatever the offers happen to be.
+This is so the reader is not on their competitor's website which could make the customer rethink the purchase.

-You know the Dahlstrom Roll Form name is going to start to ring a bell with you, right?
-They were building rapport, they're providing sincere, genuine education, they're not picking up the phone cold calling you.
-They're helping you with your problem, which is a huge shift from traditional marketing and sales, but it is obviously today's buyers' much preferred way of doing things.
+The company name will start ringing a bell for customers.
+The company is helping you with your problem, which is a huge shift from traditional marketing and sales, but it is obviously today's buyers' much preferred way of doing things.

-Now, did this engineer pick up the phone and buy a part from Dahlstrom or have them do some roll forming for them?
+Now, did this potential customer pick up the phone and buy something from the company?
 No, absolutely not!
 They're still in the early stage of their buying process and they probably have 10 or 11 other question they still need to answer.
-They'll hit Google and they'll do some more searches and if Dahlstrom is doing their marketing job right, they're creating content that answers the rest of those questions.
+They'll hit Google and they'll do some more searches and if the company is doing their marketing job right, they're creating content that answers the rest of those questions.

 So, you can see the inbound marketing marketing methodology from attracting them, converting them into leads, through nurturing them along through additional follow-up emails, maybe three, five, and/or seven days later after getting this initial email and just staying in front of them, they're able to build rapport create a connection, and ultimately closing them into sail into a sale.